mims-harvard/nimfa/docs/source/index.rst

-..
-MF - Matrix Factorization Techniques for Data Mining documentation master file, created by sphinx-quickstart on Tue Aug 23 13:23:27 2011.
+.. nimfa - A Python Library for Nonnegative Matrix Factorization Techniques documentation master file, created by sphinx-quickstart on Tue Aug 23 13:23:27 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MF - Matrix Factorization Techniques for Data Mining
+nimfa - A Python Library for Nonnegative Matrix Factorization Techniques
 ================================================================================

 #####
 About
 #####

-**MF - Matrix Factorization Techniques for Data Mining**  is a Python scripting library which includes a number of published matrix factorization algorithms, initialization methods, quality and performance measures and facilitates the combination of these to produce new strategies.
+**Nimfa**  is a Python scripting library which includes a number of published matrix factorization algorithms, initialization methods, quality and performance measures and facilitates the combination of these to produce new strategies.
 The library represents a unified and efficient interface to matrix factorization algorithms and methods.

-The MF works with numpy dense matrices and scipy sparse matrices (where this is possible to save on space).
+The nimfa works with numpy dense matrices and scipy sparse matrices (where this is possible to save on space).
 The library has support for multiple runs of the algorithms which can be used for some quality measures.
 By setting runtime specific options tracking the residuals error within one (or more) run or tracking fitted factorization model is possible.
 Extensive documentation with working examples which demonstrate real applications, commonly used benchmark data and visualization methods are provided to help with the